|

 HOW TO VALUE LEASEHOLD PROPERTY

-all costs.
-He may have little say over the management of the property or its upgrades and maintenence - although he will be billed the costs.
-The property can be an apartment building or a single home -
+A leasehold property has two owners.
+One owns the land and all residual rights to the property at the lease’s end.
+The lease holder has only a temporary right to use the property and a responsibility for all costs.
+He may have little say over the management of the property or its upgrades and maintenance – although he will be billed the costs.
+The property can be an apartment building or a single home – no difference.

-costs.
+Leaseholds are valued less than fee-simple property for two reasons.
+First, the lease payments will increase the ongoing costs.
 Second, at the end of the lease your rights come to an end.
 You may walk away with nothing, or you enter a new contract at the up-to-date market values.
-Buyers deal with the second problem by
+Buyers deal with the second problem by making different assumptions.

-forcing a renewal at low cost.
+- They assume that governments will intervene at the lease’s end, forcing a renewal at low cost.
 And assume that when they sell, the next buyer will believe the same.
 In other words the second issue does not exist.
 If you believe this then you treat the lease as if it continues forever.
-The leasehold's discount to a fee-simple property equals the capitalized cost of the extra lease payments.
-E.g. When a leasehold's ongoing costs are $4,000 per year higher than for a fee-simple property, and you want a 4% return, the discount will be $4,000 / 4% = $100,000.
+The leasehold’s discount to a fee-simple property equals the capitalized cost of the extra lease payments.
+E.g. When a leasehold’s ongoing costs are $4,000 per year higher than for a fee-simple property, and you want a 4% return, the discount will be $4,000 / 4% = $100,000.

-It could be argued that instead of the "present value of an annuity" calculation, the "present value of a growing annuity" should be used.
+- They assume that they walk away with nothing at the end of the lease.
+Or, that the new lease’s terms effectively zero out all ownership’s value.
+This buyer values the property at the net rent saved for the remaining term of the lease.
+Instead of deriving the value from the value of fee-simple (owned) properties, he derives the value directly from rental rates.Consider the leasehold interest as prepaid partial rent over the lease term (say 50 years).
+Find out the total costs of renting the equivalent property.
+Subtract the total ongoing costs of the lease.
+Calculate the Present Value of the difference.
+If the ongoing lease costs are $8,000 less than market rents, then the Present Value of Annuity = $171,857. ( PVA pmt=8,000, i%=4%, n=50).
+You would value the leasehold at $171,857.It could be argued that instead of the “present value of an annuity” calculation, the “present value of a growing annuity” should be used.
 This would be because both the market rents and operating costs would be increasing each year: the difference along with them.
-Using "a growing annuity" results in a value for the property that can be 30% higher.
+Using “a growing annuity” results in a value for the property that can be 30% higher.
 The argument against presuming the annuity will grow rests on the fact that as real estate ages, the costs for upkeep rise at a faster rate than just inflation.

 INVESTMENT POSSIBILITIES IN REAL ESTATE

 There are many different ways to invest in real estate.
 It is probably the most common progression beyond savings products.
-R/E offers a higher return without assuming as much risk as the stock market.
+RE offers a higher return without assuming as much risk as the stock market.

 - Individual Ownership